DOCUSIGN SITES & SERVICES TERMS AND CONDITIONS

-11.4.2 DocuSign’s potential liability to you if you are domiciled in Germany is limited as described in Section 12.9 below.
+11.4.2 DocuSign’s liability to you if you are domiciled in Germany is limited as described in Section 12.9 below.

 12.1 Third Party Content.
-We may provide, or third parties may provide, links to other third-party web sites, services, or resources that are beyond our control.
+We may provide, or third parties may provide, links to other third-party websites, services, or resources that are beyond our control.
 We make no representations as to the quality, suitability, functionality, or legality of any third-party content to which links may be provided, and you hereby waive any claim you might have against us with respect to such services.
 DOCUSIGN IS NOT RESPONSIBLE FOR THE CONTENT ON THE INTERNET OR WEB PAGES THAT ARE LOCATED OUTSIDE THE SITE OR POSTS OF USER CONTENT.
 Your correspondence or business dealings with, or participation in promotions of, advertisers or partners found on or through the Site, including payment and delivery of related goods or services, and any other terms, conditions, warranties, or representations associated with such dealings, are solely between you and such advertiser or partner.
-You agree that we are not responsible or liable for any loss or damage of any sort incurred as the result of any such dealings or as the result of the presence of such advertisers or links to third-party web sites or resources on the Site.
+You agree that we are not responsible or liable for any loss or damage of any sort incurred as the result of any such dealings or as the result of the presence of such advertisers or links to third-party websites or resources on the Site.

 12.2 Relationship.
 At all times, you and DocuSign are independent contractors, and are not the agents or representatives of the other.
 These Terms are not intended to create a joint venture, partnership, or franchise relationship between the parties.
 Non-parties do not benefit from and cannot enforce these Terms.
 There are no third-party beneficiaries to these Terms.
-You must not represent to anyone that you are an agent of DocuSign or is otherwise authorized to bind or commit DocuSign in any way without DocuSign’s prior written authorization.
+You must not represent to anyone that you are an agent of DocuSign or are otherwise authorized to bind or commit DocuSign in any way without DocuSign’s prior written authorization.

 12.4 Assignability.
 You may not assign your rights or obligations under these Terms without DocuSign’s prior written consent.
 If consent is given, these Terms will bind your successors and assigns.
 Any attempt by you to transfer your rights, duties, or obligations under these Terms except as expressly provided in these Terms is void.
 DocuSign may freely assign its rights, duties, and obligations under these Terms.

 12.5 Notices.
-Except as otherwise permitted by these Terms, any notice required or permitted to be given in connection with the DocuSign Services will be effective only if it is in writing and sent using: (a) the DocuSign Services; (b) by certified or registered mail; or (c) insured courier, to the appropriate party at the address set forth in Customer’s registration information or on the Site for DocuSign, with a copy, in the case of DocuSign, to email@example.com.
-Customer or DocuSign may change its address for receipt of notice by notice to the other party through a notice provided in accordance with this Section 12.
+Except as otherwise permitted by these Terms, any notice required or permitted to be given in connection with the DocuSign Services will be effective only if it is in writing and sent using: (a) DocuSign Services; (b) by certified or registered mail; or (c) insured courier, to the appropriate party at the address set forth in Customer’s registration information or on the Site for DocuSign, with a copy, in the case of DocuSign, to email@example.com.
+Customer or DocuSign may change its address for receipt of notice by notice to the other party in accordance with this Section 12.
 Notices are deemed given upon receipt if delivered using DocuSign Services, two (2) business days following the date of mailing, or one (1) business day following delivery to a courier.

 12.6 Force Majeure.
-Except for any payment obligations, neither you nor DocuSign will be liable for failure to perform any obligation under these Terms to the extent such failure is caused by a force majeure event (including acts of God, natural disasters, war, civil disturbance, action by governmental entity, strike and other causes beyond the party’s reasonable control).
+Except for any payment obligations, neither you nor DocuSign will be liable for failure to perform any obligation under these Terms to the extent such failure is caused by a force majeure event (including acts of God, natural disasters, war, civil disturbance, action by governmental entity, strike, and other causes beyond the party’s reasonable control).
 The party affected by the force majeure event will provide notice to the other party within a commercially reasonable time and will use commercially reasonable efforts to resume performance as soon as practicable.
 Obligations not performed due to a force majeure event will be performed as soon as reasonably possible when the force majeure event concludes.

 12.7 Mandatory Arbitration, Waiver of Class Actions Applicable to Customers.